prochy-exe/malfetcher/README.md

 * Choose whatever name you fancy, and for the redirect URL use http://localhost:8888/auth
 * After you save the client, copy the ID and paste it into the terminal
 * After entering the ID you will be taken to an auth page, where you need to allow the app to access your account.
-* Afterwards you will be taken to a redirect page that is momentarily hosted using gevent.
-(If you have any worries, please see the token_getter.html source code.)
+* Afterwards you will be taken to a redirect page that will automatically send the token to the library.
 * After that the library is successfully set-up and ready for use.

 ## Help